aio-libs/aiosmtpd/aiosmtpd/docs/handlers.rst

 (i.e. they are coroutines).

-All handler hooks are optional and default behaviors are carried out by the :class:`SMTP` class when a hook is omitted, so you only need to implement the ones you care about.
+All handler hooks are optional and default behaviors are carried out by the :class:`~aiosmtpd.smtp.SMTP` class when a hook is omitted, so you only need to implement the ones you care about.

 When a handler hook is defined,